 Who Should be SOC 2 Compliant?

-Generally, SOC 2 draws in businesses with cloud-based products who want to establish robust InfoSec policies and controls.
+Generally, SOC 2 draws in businesses with cloud-based products who want to establish secure InfoSec policies and controls.
 This is mainly due to the fact that it’s either requested by a prospect or to give them a competitive advantage.
 However, the reality is that businesses can no longer afford to be on the defense when it comes to client data security.
 SOC 2 enables enterprises to establish a security culture and better identify and mitigate security threats.

 The Guiding Principles: The 5 Trust Principles vs. the HIPAA Rules

-SOC 2 is guided by the five trust principles developed by the American Institute of Certified Public Accountants (AICPA) and cover the following categories: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-Here’s a quick overview of what you need to know:
+SOC 2 is guided by the five trust services criteria (TSC) developed by the American Institute of Certified Public Accountants (AICPA), which cover the following categories: Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 Security | This principle covers InfoSec and how to safeguard data through security controls. |